musflood/seattle-python-401d8/12-protocols-http/LAB.md

         </body>
         </html>
         ```
+    2. `GET /cowsay` - returns a generic cowpy response which displays a helpful message to the client about how they can further interact with the API.
-    2. `GET /cow?msg=text` - returns a cowpy response which correctly displays a default cow object including the `text` from your query string.
+    3. `GET /cow?msg=text` - returns a cowpy response which correctly displays a default cow object including the `text` from your query string.
         ```
         _____________
         < text >